-Top campervan and motorhome campsites in AdelaideAdelaide Caravan Park is approximately two kilometers away from Adelaide’s CBD on Richmond Street.
-Its facilities include a first class swimming pool, barbecue area and open spaces to relax and play.
-The park offers a wide range of accommodation options that includes s "Shady Sites", ideal for parking your campervan.
+Adelaide Caravan Park is approximately two kilometres from the Adelaide’s CBD at 46 Richmond Street.
+Facilities include a swimming pool, playground, barbecue area and open spaces to relax and play—it is also a pet-friendly establishment.
+The park offers a wide range of accommodation options that include “Shady Sites,” which are ideal for campervans.

-Adelaide Hills forms part the mountain range called Mount Lofty Ranges on the eastern side of the city.
+Adelaide Hills form part the mountain range called Mount Lofty Ranges on the eastern side of the city.
 It is one of the first areas in South Australia that was occupied by European immigrants.
 Driving through the hills is highly popular with both tourists and locals.
 Adelaide Hills' sought after attractions include the abundant flora and fauna, the Cleland Conservation Park, Heysen Trail, Mawson Trail and Waterfall Gully.

 Chinatown Adelaide sits in between the Couger and Grote Streets in Adelaide.
 Features of Chinatown include its interesting Chinese Arch, a large number of Chinese restaurants and some great cultural shops.

 Glenelg has a beautiful beach, a number of leisure and recreation facilities, shopping areas and the finest accommodation.
-It is a popular beachside suburb near Anzac Road, and is very popular among visitors.
+It is a popular beachside suburb near Anzac Road and is very popular among visitors.

 Gorge Wildlife Park covers over fourteen acres of land along Redden Drive and Cudlee Creek.
 It is a gorgeous location with abundant flora and fauna.
 The park is one of the best places in the country to see exotic and native Australian wildlife such as dingos, echidnas, fruit bats, kangaroos, koalas and wallabies.

 Haigh's Chocolate Factory is located at 154 Greenhill Road, Parkside, Adelaide.
-It is a small chocolate factory that sells high quality chocolates.
+It is a small chocolate factory that sells high-quality chocolates.
 It was founded by Alfred E. Haigh in 1915 and primarily serves Adelaide, Melbourne and Sydney.
 The venue offers 15 to 20 minutes guided factory tours free of charge.
 Be sure to make a reservation a day or two earlier.

 Montefiore Hill lies to the north of Adelaide.
 It is the site where the Surveyor-General Colonel William Light was able to decide that the area he can see from the top of Montefiore Hill was the perfect place to establish the city of Adelaide.
 The picturesque views from the top of the hill are popular among visitors.